gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 hypothesis for how double mutants may behave.
 Given known values for $\Delta F$ of each mutation in isolation, can we compute the shift in free energy of the pairwise double mutant $\Delta F_\text{mutations 1 \& 2}$?
-@Eq:intro_delF_definition presents a mathematical null hypothesis that, assuming there are no interactions between the mutants, the net shift in the free energy is simply the sum of the individual shifts in free energy,
+@Eq:intro_delF_definition allows us to make a mathematical null hypothesis that, assuming there are no interactions between the mutants, the net shift in the free energy is simply the sum of the individual shifts in free energy,